 You are expected to come to class every day that it meets.
-A portion of your grade is determined by class participation, and attendance is required to accomplish this.
+A portion of your grade is determined by class participation via your in-class Hybrid Assignments, and attendance is required to accomplish this.
 Accordingly, all undocumented absences are considered unexcused.
 I do understand however that cars break down, life opportunities arise, and minor catastrophes must occasionally be attended to in-person.
-You can have two unexcused absences in the course with no grade penalty.
-(You do not need to contact the instructor to report an unexcused absence.)
+You can have two unexcused absences in the course with no grade penalty (I drop two of the Hybrid Assignment grades; there are eight in total, but you only need a grade in six.
+Additionally, you do not need to contact the instructor to report an unexcused absence.)

-If you have a medical emergency or documented illness (such as Covid), if you must be excused for a religious holiday, or if you have a serious family emergency to which you must attend, please bring, or send me, documentation for your absence as soon as possible, so you may be excused as per University policy.
+If you have a medical emergency or documented illness, if you must be excused for a religious holiday, if you are active duty military, or if you have a serious family emergency to which you must attend, please bring, or send me, documentation for your absence as soon as possible, so you may be excused as per University policy.
 Please provide documentation in your initial email if possible, and then view your Modules on Canvas to see what work you will need to make up.
 (Please do not ask the instructor if you will "miss anything" in class that day, as the answer is "yes"; the readings and assigned work are on Canvas.
 The instructor does not post lecture notes online, but students may upload their class notes.)
 Also, if you're a student athlete, please bring, or send me, documentation of any events that you are required to attend, so you may be excused for these (and only these) event-related absences.